yiorgosfil/yiorgosfil/README.md

 - 🌿 Currently building a personal project.
 Web app for project and inventory management with ⚛️ React and NodeJS.
 - 🌿 Also expanding my knowledge in Next.js by building an Airbnb clone
 - 📖 Learning Python
-- 👯 I’m looking to collaborate on open source projects
+- 👯 I’m looking to collaborate in open source projects
 - ⚡ Fun fact: I enjoy taking breaks for yoga 🧘‍♂️ and meditation
 - 📫 How to reach me: Drop me a DM on Twitter @YogiYiorgos
 ---